 - If your phone number is unused in your trial account for more than 30 days, it may be removed, as we unfortunately do not have an unlimited supply of phone numbers.
 That said, after returning to your Trial account you can purchase a new phone number at any time and start using your new number right away.
 Otherwise, if you are particularly attached to a phone number, you can upgrade your account by simply adding your credit card.

-- You will be able to send SMS from your Twilio SMS enabled number, but not from your verified personal number.
-This rule will also apply after the trial.
+- You will be able to send SMS from your SMS-enabled Twilio phone number, but not from your verified personal number.
+This rule also applies after the trial.